If you’re planning a trip to Sedona, Arizona, Cathedral Rock is an absolute must on your itinerary.

 Learn more about this route below

-The best times to visit Cathedral Rock are typically in the spring (March to May) and fall (September to November).
+The best times to hike the Cathedral Rock Trail are typically in the spring (March to May) and fall (September to November).

 During these months, the weather is usually perfect for hiking and other outdoor activities.